pombredanne/centidb/docs/index.rst

 Another option is to make the key encoding configurable: this would allow non-tuple keys at a cost to some convenience, but also enable extra uses.
-For example, allowing a pure-integer key encoding that could be used to efficiently represent a `Collection` as an SQL table by leveraging the `OID` type.
+For example, allowing a pure-integer key encoding that could be used to efficiently represent a `Collection` as an SQL table by leveraging the `OID` type, or to provide exact emulation of the sort order of other databases (e.g. App Engine).

 Metadata Encoding
 +++++++++++++++++

-Metadata is encoded using the key encoder to allow easy access from another language.
-JSON might also have been used, but since an implementation absolutely must support the key encoding, this seemed a better choice.
+Metadata is encoded using the key encoder to allow easy access from another language, since an implementation absolutely must support the key encoding, it seemed an obvious choice.

 History
 +++++++